-Log Scoring
+Design Log Scoring

 - 1. Complete list of all materials used in the instrument.
 Review and ask questions to ensure the list is complete and accurate.
 Assign two points for a complete list.
 Assign one point is any item is missing from the list.
 Assign zero points if there is no list of materials. - 2.
 Diagrams.
-The log must include at least one diagram/picture that is labelled to indicate how different pitched notes are played.
+The Design Log must include at least one diagram/picture that is labelled to indicate how different pitched notes are played.
 A figuring chart is adequate in most cases.
-Assign two points for a complete diagram/picture that shows how all 8 notes are played.
+Assign two points for a complete diagram/picture that shows how all 13 notes are played.
 Assign one point if any note is missing or it is not clear how each note is played.
 Assign zero points if no diagram/picture is included in the log. - 3.
 Pitch accuracy tuning and adjustment.
 Review to see the history of how the instrument tuning was achieved for only one note.
-The ES may choose which note if more than one is recorded.
-The log must include data to show pitch accuracy using a chromatic tuner and the measured pitch for various trials and designs.
+The Event Supervisor may choose which note if more than one is recorded.
+The log must include data to show pitch accuracy using a chromatic tuner and the measured pitch (either frequency or cents off) for various trials and designs.
 Assign two points or adequate records.
 Assign one point for inadequate records of the tuning mechanism and design changes.
 Assign zero points for no record of any pitch accuracy tuning or design changes. - 4.
 Data for five trials.
 This refers to the adjustments made to tune a single pitch.
-It should not be a calculation (like the calculation for pipe length for a certain frequency).
+It cannot be a calculation (like the calculation for pipe length for a certain frequency) because this ignores end corrections and other material factors that affect the exact pitch.
 It is something done to modify the instrument to achieve a correct pitch after originally designed or calculated.
 Assign two points for five trials.
 Assign 1 point for 1-4 trials.
 Assign zero points for zero trials.
-Note that it is not five trialsif only one trial is done for five different notes.
+Note that it is not five trials if only one trial is done for five different notes. - 5.
+Proper labeling.
+All pages of the log must include appropriate titles, team name, team number for the current tournament, and correct units.
+Each section of the Design Log must clearly identify one of required Log components (however, pitch accuracy testing and the five data points may be included in one section.

-- 5. Proper labeling.
-All pages of the log must include appropriate titles, team name, team number, and correct units.
-Each section of the log must clearly identify one of required log components (however, pitch accuracy testing and the five data points may be included in one section.
-That means the log must include three sections: (1) list of materials, (2) diagrams(s) showing figuring and/or how the instrument is used to play different pitched notes, (3) discussion of pitch accuracy tuning and design changes.
+- 6. That means the log must include three sections: (1) list of materials, (2) diagrams(s) showing figuring and/or how the instrument is used to play different pitched notes, (3) discussion of pitch accuracy tuning and design changes.
 Assign two points if all the above is included.
 Assign one point if anything is missing.
-Assign zero points if none of the above is included in the log. - 6.
-If 3D printing was used, there must be a section that includes the four things stated in the rules: information about the printer, source of the printer file, and explanation of how the file was modified (this is very important).
-This is not worth any points but is critical for the ES to determine the legality of the instrument.
-If this section is not included in the log and 3D printing was used, the Event Supervisor should apply a Construction Violation and multiply the IPS value by 0.7. - 7.
-Students must provide documentation about any constructed part that might be confused with a professional instrument component, such as reeds, mouthpieces, etc. If the part was 3D printed, the info in part 5 above is adequate and no additional documentation is required.
-This section is not worth any points, but needed to determine the legality of the constructed parts.
+Assign zero points if none of the above is included in the log. - 7.
+If digital manufacturing was used, there must be a section that includes the things stated in the rules: This is not worth any points but is critical for the Event Supervisor to determine the legality of the instrument.
+If this section is not included in the log and digital manufacturing was used, the instrument should be disqualified (students may still take the exam). - 8.
+Students must provide documentation about any constructed part that might be confused with a professional instrument component, such as reeds, mouthpieces, etc. If the part was digitally manufactured, the info in part 7 above is adequate and no additional documentation is required.
+This section is not worth any points but needed to determine the legality of the constructed parts.